TRAIL-Lab/StemPal-Documentation/README.md

 ## Team 🎓

-StemPal is developed by a Lehigh University education research team focused on AI-supported teaching and learning tools for authentic classroom settings.
+StemPal is developed by a group of educational researcher and educators focused on AI-supported teaching and learning practices for authentic classroom settings.

 ## Collaboration 🤝